-If a serious incident occurs in Lower Prep, the member of staff in charge must record it in the relevant Nursery, Reception or KS1 Incident record book.
+If a serious incident occurs in the EYFS setting, the member of staff in charge must record it in the relevant Nursery or Reception Incident record book.
 The Head of EYFS or Nursery Manager and other members of staff who care for that child must be informed.
-The incident must be explained to parents either by telephone following the incident or when they collect their child, and they must be asked to countersign a copy of the account recorded in the Incident book.
+The incident must be explained to parents either by telephone as soon as practicable following the incident or when they collect their child, and they must be asked to countersign a copy of the account recorded in the Incident book.
 The Deputy Head may be involved, depending upon the seriousness of the incident.